-Enjoy a little single-track before the final ford across the South Fork of the Mills River to Turkey Pen Gap trailhead.
+Enjoy a little single-track and hike-a-bike before the final ford across Mills River to Turkey Pen Gap trailhead.
 The ride down Turkey Pen Road to Bolston Highway 280 is the last chance to fill up on creek water for the float ahead.
 Take Brickyard Road into the town of Etowah and swing by Sideways Farm and Brewing.
 Other resupply options include Dave’s Dogs, Karolina Kremes, El Bronco Mexican, Blue Ridge Pizza, and Ingles.
 It’s about one mile from Ingles to the Horse Shoe River Bend Access.

 Expect the nine mile paddle from put-in to Mud Creek Campsite to take about three hours depending on river flow.
 Despite it’s lazy nature, this section of the French Broad has enough sweepers and strainers to warrant attention throughout the float.

 From Mud Creek it’s 4.5 miles to Sierra Nevada Brewing’s Lower Park, accessible from the river, and equipped with with their Taproom food truck and beer trailer.
-Lower Park is open on weekends, weather permitting.
+Lower Park is not always open, so confirm before heading out.
 Depending on water levels, expect some Class 1 rapids as the takeout at Bent Creek River Park approaches.